borishonman/condor/README.md

 # CONFIGURATION: The following sections and options are valid
      * server - server configuration
+          * host: the URL that Condor will be accessed from
           * https: listen for HTTPS connections (true/false)
           * http: listen for HTTP connections (true/false)
           * https_port: port on which to listen for HTTPS connections